danthegoodman1/WorkersLogger/README.md

 ### With Durable Objects

-Durable objects will keep running until all promises have settled.
+Durable objects will keep running until all promises have settled, so keep in mind the response won't be delivered until the logger drains.
 So you can do something like:

 ```ts
 async fetch() {